At a Glance

 Participants may enroll for either the spring semester or the full year.
 Approximate dates are provided based on past programs; students should expect them to vary by year.
-Please refer to the program calendar for specific information about program dates.
+Please refer to the program calendar below for specific information about program dates.

-- Full Year: September through late July/early August
+- Full Year: September through mid-August

-- Spring Semester Only: March through late July/early August
+- Spring Semester Only: Mid-February through mid-August

 Students may choose to apply for student university housing through Humboldt University or live in a shared apartment with local German students.
 Students who opt for shared apartment living are initially housed in temporary housing arranged by the program for the orientation period.
 Throughout the orientation period, students work with the on-site coordinator and a local housing agency to find a room in a shared apartment, where they will live with local Germans for the remainder of the semester or year.